python/devguide/developer-workflow/lang-changes.rst

 ===============

 On occasion people come up with an idea for changing or improving Python.
-This page explains how to explore change proposals and what changes have a reasonable chance of being considered.
+This page explains how to propose changes and what to expect during the process.

 Considerations